-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Malfunctions

 - Poor battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing won’t work.

 - Your thermostat occasionally disconnects from Wi-Fi.